Grail, Inc.

 GRAIL, Inc. is an American biotechnology company based in Menlo Park, California founded in 2015 seeking to develop an early cancer screening test for people who do not have symptoms.
 As a startup it was a subsidiary of Illumina, which bought it outright in 2021.

-In June 2021 Galleri launched their liquid biopsy, or multi-cancer early detection test, which they called Galleri test.
-In 2023 EU regulators ordered Grail to be spun-out from Illumina which was completed on June 24, 2024.
+In June 2021, GRAIL launched their liquid biopsy, or multi-cancer early detection test, which they called Galleri test.
+In 2023, EU regulators ordered Grail to be spun-out from Illumina which was completed on June 24, 2024.

 Activities

 Illumina's own research showed that repeatedly sequencing DNA in the bloodstream made it possible to detect floating bits of DNA from cancer cells more accurately.
 It initially aimed to recruit greater than 100,000 people into its clinical trials in order to accumulate the sizeable data required to detect and interpret cancer biomarkers.

 Galleri test

-As of November 2020 Galleri investigated three multi-cancer screening tests.
+As of November 2020, Galleri investigated three multi-cancer screening tests.